bwarren2/objective_impeachment/PITCHME.md

 I pulled together a bunch of sources to paint the big picture as best I understand it.

-We've watched movies before, so I know we can consider a thing on its own terms then critique after.
+Think of this like a Marvel movie; you can watch all the way through, think about it, and critique after.

 ( I'll love you no matter what. <3 )

 Note:

-(Read the slide.)
+I pulled together a bunch of sources to paint the big picture as best I understand it.

+Think of this like a Marvel movie; you can watch all the way through, think about it, and critique after.
+(Just suspend disbelief, don't banish it.)

+( I'll love you no matter what. <3 )

 ---

 ### This video

 **Part 1.
-The impeachment case on Bribery/Abuse of Power: events, testimony, and timeline** Part 2.
+Events, testimony, and timeline**
+Part 2.
 Analysis of events
 Part 3.
 Republican Counterarguments
 Part 4.
 How this relates to us

+Note:

+(Read slide)

+In this video I'll only talk about the facts and events.

 Later editions might cover new information and the other allegation, Obstruction of Congress.

-Note:

 ---

 ### What the US Constitution Says